Is Your Car Up to Speed? Test Track at Epcot

 On our YouTube Channel

-It never fails: you could literally fly onto Soarin' sometimes but Test Track will probably have the longest line of an attraction at Disney World's Epcot.
-(Guardians of the Galaxy is still on virtual queue as of this writing).
+It never fails: you could literally fly onto Soarin'without waiting for a long time on a line sometimes, but Test Track will probably one of the longest lines of an attraction at Disney World's Epcot (the others are Remy's Ratatouille Adventure, Frozen Forever After and Guardians of the Galaxy: Cosmic Rewind).

 And ultra thrill seekers will be scratching their heads wondering why?
 It's not really a roller coaster, it stops and starts, so that there is only really one stretch of speed at the end.
 What is the allure?

-World of Motion ended in 1996. to make room for the construction of Test Track.
+World of Motion ended in 1996, to make room for the construction of Test Track.
 The old Test Track ride (opening in 2012), also fit into the "edutainment" theme of Epcot back then.
 The queue showed guests how a repair and test shop was operated, complete with test crash dummies.
-The, you rode in a car that simulated the actual tests: hill climb, suspension system over several types of road surfaces, a race course with cones with and without the anti-braking lock system, environmental chambers, hills and then the open road outside.
-This all changed in December 2012.
+Then, you rode in a car that simulated the actual tests: hill climb, how the suspension system worked over different types of road surfaces, a race course with cones with and without the anti-braking lock system, environmental chambers, hills and then the open road outside.
+This all changed in December 2012, when Test Track was updated.

-The attraction is sponsored by GM company, so when you're in line, you will see cars on display.
-It was GM until December 2012, and then it changed to GM, the Chevrolet division.
+The attraction is usually sponsored by an automobile company, such as GM, so when you're in line, you may see cars on display.
 They aren't your average cars from the road, but extreme models.

 Ride through a series of tests for your vehicle: capability (skids), efficiency (aerodynamics), responsiveness (a series of hairpin turns) and power (the final run outside of the building).
 At the end of the ride, you can see how your "vehicle" scored on each test, as well as have fub playing in the activities area after you exit the ride.